If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Revvlon gave me...
 I almost see her as, like, one of those like Renaissance dressing screens?
 You get dressed behind that, but you can still see behind it.
 I see her as one of those.
 I went in behind that and got myself into my final form.
 She provided the safety and the confidence to do that, then I realized then the screen was no longer necessary; I was able to do it for myself.

-Beyond the Throne comes to bookstores September 24.
-Preorder it on Amazon now.
+Beyond the Throne is available in bookstores across the US.
+Order it on Amazon now.

 House of the Dragon season 2 may be over, but Popverse is still in the Westeros spirit, and we've got more Game of Thrones articles than could fit on a spiky chair.
 We'll tell you how to watch through the Game of Thrones/House of the Dragon saga in order, or if you're so inclined, read through it.
 We've dug through and exhumed the biggest differences between the two HBO shows set in Westeros, and gotten an inside look at them from House of the Dragon's prop designers.
 We've covered the history of Westeros's greatest houses & families, talked you through every single dragon in House of the Dragon so far, and peered into the future regarding A Knight of the Seven Kingdoms, HBO's upcoming GoT spinoff, and we've got much, much more on the way.